Bayesian variable selection in sample selection models using spike-and-slab priors: Spike-and-slab prior formulation

 We similarly choose $\tau_{1,\alpha}$ and $\tau_{1,\beta}$ in line with previous work on spike-and-slab priors.
 For the probit equation, we choose $\tau_{1,\alpha} = C_{\alpha}$, a constant.
 This is in line with the choice made by \cite{narisetty:2019} for logistic regression.
 We choose $C_{\alpha} = \sqrt{3}/\pi$ to match the probit scale.
 For the linear part of the model, we use $\tau_{1,\beta} = C_{\beta}(\log(n))^{1/2}$, which was used by \cite{narisetty2014bayesian} in their simulations.
 The discussion in Section 3.4 of \cite{tadesse2021handbook} suggests that for this choice, as $n \rightarrow \infty$, the probability of including a non-zero effect will converge to $1$.
-This would be true for a fixed choice $\tau_{1,\beta}$ not dependent on $n$ as well, but the elicitation of $\tau_{1,\beta}$ is dependent on sample size.
+This would be true for a fixed choice $\tau_{1,\beta}$ independent of $n$ as well, but the elicitation of $\tau_{1,\beta}$ is dependent on sample size.
 Even for moderately large sample sizes, a small choice of $\tau_{1,\beta}$ can shrink large coefficients and negatively affect the inference.
 But for small sample sizes, large $\tau_{1,\beta}$ will exclude small effects, losing sensitivity.
 Since this is not as much of an issue for moderately large sample sizes, we suggest a slab variance proportional to $\log(n)$.

 The elicitation of $C_{\beta}$ still depends on the context, and our default choice is derived as follows.
 Suppose that $\tau_{0,\beta} = 1/\sqrt{n}$ and assume that $r = 0.5$.
 For a small effect of magnitude $0.25$, there is variability in the posterior sampling, so we wish to ensure that we include marginally smaller effects, say of magnitude $0.15$, with high probability, but not effects significantly smaller.
 With $\tau_{1,\beta} = 0.5$, the probability of including a coefficient sample of magnitude $0.15$ is approximately $96\%$.
 But an effect size of $0.05$ only has a $14\%$ probability of inclusion.
 As a result, we recommend the heuristic choice of $C_{\beta} = \left(4\log(500)\right)^{-1/2}$.
-It should be noted that while the above recommendations provide a reasonable trade-off between including small effects and excluding spurious ones, it may be desirable to focus on one over the other.
-For instance, if there is no interest in including small effects, one could use a larger value for $C_{\beta}$ such as $1$ to improve specificity.